Introduction to Procurement

 # Order Management

 This part covers everything related to orders and their respective deliveries.
-This includes how an order is received, how deliveries related to an order, how the procurements order state machine works and how an order will be able to transition throughout the states.
+This includes how an order is created, how deliveries related to an order are managed, how the procurements order state machine works and how an order will be able to transition throughout the states.

 Learn more about how Orders and Deliveries work.